aymanaboghonim/elmentor-landing-page/docs/SRS.md

 #### Specific Content & Assets Required (Mission & Core Values):
 * **Headline:** "Mission & Core Values"
 * **Content Points (bulleted list):**
-    * Empowering tech professionals through dedicated mentorship and collaborative knowledge sharing.
+    * "Empowering tech professionals through dedicated mentorship and collaborative knowledge sharing."
-    * Fostering a transparent, inclusive, and supportive community environment.
+    * "Fostering a transparent, inclusive, and supportive community environment."
-    * Encouraging continuous learning, professional growth, and the pursuit of excellence.
+    * "Encouraging continuous learning, professional growth, and the pursuit of excellence."
-    * Providing genuine value and unwavering support for every member's journey.
+    * "Providing genuine value and unwavering support for every member's journey."
 * **(Optional) Icon:** A relevant icon representing mission/values (e.g., a target, a group of people, a growing plant).

 #### Specific Content & Assets Required (What We Offer):
 * **Headline:** "What We Offer"
 * **Content Points (bulleted list):**
-    * Mentorship from experienced industry leaders and Microsoft MVPs.
+    * "Mentorship from experienced industry leaders and Microsoft MVPs."
-    * Access to curated knowledge, learning resources, and exclusive content.
+    * "Access to curated knowledge, learning resources, and exclusive content."
-    * Networking opportunities with a diverse global community of tech professionals.
+    * "Networking opportunities with a diverse global community of tech professionals."
-    * Opportunities for hands-on experience through real-world community projects and open-source contributions.
+    * "Opportunities for hands-on experience through real-world community projects and open-source contributions."
-    * Comprehensive career development support (CV reviews, referrals, job offers).
+    * "Comprehensive career development support (CV reviews, referrals, job offers)."

 #### Specific Content & Assets Required (How We Work):
 * **Headline:** "How We Work: Our Platforms"
-* **Content Points (bulleted list with icons):**
+* **Content Points (bulleted list with icons):
-    * **GitHub:** (Use GitHub Octocat icon from `react-icons` if possible) Our central knowledge base for structured documentation, collaborative project development, and transparent information sharing.
+    * **GitHub:** (Use GitHub Octocat icon from `react-icons` if possible) "Our central knowledge base for structured documentation, collaborative project development, and transparent information sharing."
 (Link to Elmentor Program GitHub Org: https://github.com/ElmentorProgram)
-    * **Microsoft Teams:** (Use Microsoft Teams icon from `react-icons` if possible) Our primary platform for daily communication, real-time discussions, group collaboration, and community announcements.
+    * **Microsoft Teams:** (Use Microsoft Teams icon from `react-icons` if possible) "Our primary platform for daily communication, real-time discussions, group collaboration, and community announcements."

 ### Functional Requirements (if any)
 Content should be clearly organized, ideally within a 3-column responsive card layout on wider screens, stacking gracefully on smaller screens.
 Each card/sub-section should be visually distinct yet harmonious with the overall page design.
 Links within this section (e.g., to GitHub) should open in a new tab.